-After each flight, both datastreams were combined with the help of an Unscented Kalman Filter based data fusion approach.
+After each flight, both datastreams were combined with the help of an unscented Kalman filter (UKF) based data fusion approach.
 For this, first the log files of the smartphone and Garmin G500H TXi unit were read into MATLAB®.
-Then the data was preprocessed which entails unit conversion etc., followed by a time-selection by the user and subsequent timealignment of both datastreams.
-The time alignment is based on the cross correlation of the vertical acceleration signals of the two datastreams as these generally offer enough signal energy to accurately align the two datastreams.
+Then the data were preprocessed which entails unit conversion, etc., followed by a time selection by the user and subsequent time alignment of both datastreams.
+The time alignment is based on the cross-correlation of the vertical acceleration signals of the two datastreams as these generally offer enough signal energy to accurately align the two datastreams.
 As the smartphone was slightly tilted as a result of its mounting on top of the rear seat, an installation angle alignment of the smartphone data had to be performed.
-As a last step before the data fusion could take place, the measurement vectors are inflated with empty values in case of the Garmin data, while the smartphone data is downsampled and low-pass filtered with a cutoff frequency of 50 Hz such that both datastreams featured a sample rate of 100Hz.
-A flow-graph of the complete process is depicted in Figure 4.
-As a last step, both sensor datastreams were fused with the help of an Unscented Kalman Filter (UKF) and then smoothed with an Unscented Kalman smoother as proposed in (Ref.
-20).
-The implementation was performed in MATLAB®.
-Large parts of the Unscented Kalman Filter and smoother implementation were taken from (Ref.
+As a last step before the data fusion could take place, the measurement vectors are inflated with empty values in the case of the Garmin data, while the smartphone data are downsampled and low-pass filtered with a cutoff frequency of 50 Hz such that both datastreams featured a sample rate of 100 Hz.
+A flow graph of the complete process is depicted in Fig. 4.
+As a last step, both sensor datastreams were fused with the help of a UKF and then smoothed with an unscented Kalman smoother as proposed in Ref.
+20. The implementation was performed in MATLAB®.
+Large parts of the UKF and smoother implementation were taken from Ref.
+21. The complete algorithm is also often called a flight path reconstruction algorithm (Ref.
 21).
-The complete algorithm is also often called a flight path reconstruction algorithm (Ref.
-21).
 The UKF performed in two steps.
-First a rotatory UKF was executed, which fused all rotatory states of the system, with a second UKF fusing the remaining translatory states into a unified measurement vector.
-This approach is feasible, if it is assumed that the translational and rotational accelerations are zero which corresponds to steady, unaccelerated flight.
+First, a rotatory UKF was executed, which fused all rotatory states of the system, with a second UKF fusing the remaining translatory states into a unified measurement vector.
+This approach is feasible if it is assumed that the translational and rotational accelerations are zero which corresponds to steady, unaccelerated flight.
 This assumption is fairly common for flight path reconstruction algorithms (Ref.
 21).
-The resulting rotational state vector is defined as
+The resulting rotational state vector is defined as and the corresponding state update equation